 Choose the product options first

-I never thought dinner rolls were something I could get excited about before I dipped into the basket at Texas Roadhouse.
+I never thought dinner rolls were something I could get excited about until I got my hand into the breadbasket at Texas Roadhouse.
 The rolls are fresh out of the oven and they hit the table when you do, so there’s no waiting to tear into a magnificently gooey sweet roll topped with soft cinnamon butter.
-The first bite will make you think of a warm cinnamon roll, and you can’t stop eating it.
-And when the first roll’s gone, you are powerless to resist grabbing for another.
+The first bite you take will make you think of a fresh cinnamon roll, and then you can’t stop eating it.
+And when the first roll’s gone, you are powerless to resist grabbing for just one more.
+But it’s never just one more.
+It’s two or three more, plus a few extra to take home for tomorrow.

 Roll the dough out and measure it as specified here, and after a final proofing and a quick bake—plus a generous brushing of butter on the tops—you will produce dinner rolls that look and taste just like the best rolls I’ve had at any famous American dinner chain.